astronomer/docs/learn/airflow-setup-teardown.md

 ## Example DAG

-The DAG shown in this example mimics a setup/teardown pattern that you can run locally:
+The DAG shown in this example mimics a setup/ teardown pattern that you can run locally:

 - The `create_csv` file will create a CSV file in a directory specified as a [DAG param](airflow-params.md).
 This task has been turned into a setup task.
 - The `delete_csv` task is the associated teardown task, deleting the resource of the CSV file.
-- The `fetch_data`, `write_to_csv` and `get_average_age_obj` tasks are in the scope of the setup/teardown workflow.
+- The `fetch_data`, `write_to_csv` and `get_average_age_obj` tasks are in the scope of the setup/ teardown workflow.
 Any failure in these tasks would still need the resource "CSV file" to be deleted afterwards (to make it more real, consider the CSV file to be an expensive cluster).
 To recover from a failure when rerunning any of these tasks, you always need the CSV file to be created again, which automatically happens by rerunning the `create_csv` task when any of the tasks in scope are cleared.

-This DAG comes with a convenience parameter to test setup/teardown functionality.
+This DAG comes with a convenience parameter to test setup/ teardown functionality.
 Toggle `fetch_bad_data` in the **Trigger DAG** view to cause bad data to get into the pipeline and the `get_average_age_obj` to fail.
 You will see that `delete_csv` will still run and delete the CSV file.

 <Tabs
     defaultValue="decorators"